Rebecca Underwood spent 21 years as a teacher and senior leader before becoming School Improvement Lead for Teacher Development at Avanti Institute.

 Embedding a culture of effective CPD

-Rebecca herself has completed the NPQ in Leading Teaching Development (NPQLTD), which has supported her in embedding principles of effective CPD across the trust’s schools.
+Rebecca herself has completed the NPQ for Leading Teaching Development (NPQLTD), which has supported her in embedding principles of effective CPD across the trust’s schools.
 “My role initially was to embed that culture and to ensure that we had the right mindset when it came to what effective CPD looks like,” she comments.

 “Of course, first there’s the planning and the listening stage, and then the processing.
 I did a lot of needs-based research in each of the schools to really understand their requirements, because the schools are all at different stages of professional development.”